 Using many mechanical and chassis parts from the RL model, Alfa Romeo launched an economic version of its flagship car in 1923.
 Designed more as a family use rather than a sports model, the RM had a 4 cylinder engine directly derived from the 6-cylinder fitted in the RL.

-The car shown in the museum is fitted with a body built by “La Zagato” in Milan, the body shop founded by Ugo Zagato in 1919, and has been kept unaltered over the years.
-In 2003 it won the important Louis Vouitton Classic elegance award, in the Veteran and Vintage categories, and won the special award from the Jury for its excellent state of preservation.
-This car is practical and elegant as a formal tourer with the sporting style and lightness typical of a Zagato creation, which are the features that made the name of the Milanese bodybuilder successful throughout the world.
+The car exhibited at the museum is fitted with a body built by “Zagato” from Milan, the body shop founded by Ugo Zagato in 1919, and has been kept unaltered over the years.
+In 2003 it won the important Louis Vuitton Classic elegance award, in the Veteran and Vintage category, and won the Special Award from the Jury for its excellent state of preservation.
+This car is practical and elegant as a formal torpedo with the sporting style and lightness typical of a Zagato creation, features that made the name of the Milanese coachbuilder successful throughout the world.